HOWTO: Boot from a SAN with Multipath (MPIO)

 The above packages can be found in updates to multipath-tools, perl-Bootloader, udev and mkinitrd.
-The latest versions of these packages can be found on the Novell Patch Finder.
+The latest versions of these packages can be found in the SUSE Customer Center - Patch Finder

 There are multiple ways to update packages during installation, but the easiest method is to put the RPMs listed above into a single directory on a USB flash drive.
 This directory can then be used as an add-on product during the installation, and these RPMs will be installed instead of the versions included with SP1.
 The rest of this guide will assume this is the method being used to update these RPMs.

 Prior to beginning the installation, carve out the LUN which will be used for the OS and assign it to the target server using the SAN management software.
 (Note - Provisioning a single LUN to the server is recommended during the installation.
 This reduces any confusion that might arise from the complicated WorldWide Names used when accessing LUNs through MPIO.
 After the installation has completed, additional LUNs can easily be added to the server.)
 Also ensure the zoning of the fibre switch allows the server necessary access to the SAN.
 Booting from a SAN requires some configuration in the BIOS of the HBA on the target server.
 As this is very dependent upon hardware, further details on this subject should be obtained from the makers of the HBA.

 Once the physical and backend configurations have been performed, install the SLES operating system using the following steps:

 - Boot from the installation DVD, and begin the installation process.
 (Note - A network based installation source is recommended, but not required.)